Skip to content Skip to navigation

 Regional Sports Infrastructure Program – Ballarat

-These upgrades are designed to strengthen Ballarat’s reputation as a regional hub for major events while helping more residents and community clubs to enjoy the sports they love, close to home.
+The upgrades will strengthen Ballarat’s reputation as a regional hub for sport and major events while providing residents and community clubs more opportunities to train and play the sports they love, close to home.

 Projects include: